spirit-island-builder/spirit-island-builder/docs/instructions.md

 - Power effect icon (isolate, gain-range-1, gain-range-2, gain-range-3, gain-range-x)
 - Growth icons (see [Growth](#growth) section and [Supported Growth Actions](#supported-growth-actions) for examples)
 - Presence track icons (see [Presence Track](#presence-tracks) section for examples)
+- Incarna icons: add "incarna-" to an icon and it will respond differently when called (typically "{incarna-custom1}")

-Nearly every icon can have a red X over it by adding 'no-' such as {no-blight}.
+- No-: Nearly every icon can have a red X over it by adding 'no-' such as {no-blight}.

 [Home](#index)